Illegal Serb church on Bosniak woman’s land is demolished

-SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian authorities have demolished a Serbian Orthodox church that was illegally built on land owned by a Bosniak woman, after a 20-year-long legal battle that saw the case reach the European Court of Human Rights.
+SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian authorities on Saturday demolished a Serbian Orthodox church that was illegally built on land owned by a Bosniak woman, a move that comes after a 20-year legal battle that saw the case reach the European Court of Human Rights.

 Workers and construction machinery arrived at Fata Orlovic’s yard in the village of Konjevic Polje early Saturday.
 Using a crane, they brought down the white-colored church and its tower bell.

-The move comes after the European Court of Human Rights ruled in October 2019 that the authorities must remove the church.
-The ruling also said Bosnia must pay damages to the Orlovic family totaling 31,000 euros ($36,500).
+The European Court of Human Rights ruled in October 2019 that authorities must remove the church and pay damages to the Orlovic family totaling 31,000 euros ($36,500).

 The church was built shortly after Orlovic and her family were expelled from the village, 20 kilometers (12 miles) east of Srebrenica during the 1992-95 Bosnian War.
 The family are Bosniaks, who are mostly Muslim, and the village was taken by Bosnian Serbs, who are mainly Orthodox Christians.